Serrapeptase 80,000 SPU or 130,000 SPU

 Researchers in India conducted a study to assess the response of serrapeptase in patients with carpal tunnel syndrome (CTS).
 They wanted to determine if a conservative, non-surgical approach would be beneficial.
 Twenty patients with CTS were evaluated clinically after 6 weeks taking serrapeptase.
 Sixty five percent showed significant clinical improvement, which was supported by improvement in electrophysiological parameters.
 No significant side effects were observed.
 The doctors concluded that serrapeptase therapy may prove to be a useful alternative conservative treatment.1

-A clinical evaluation of serrapeptase was conducted to determine its efficacy in reducing inflammation in patients with breast engorgement.
+A clinical evaluation of serrapeptase was conducted to determine its efficacy in reducing the symptoms in patients with breast engorgement.
 Serrapeptase was noted to be superior to placebo for improvement of breast pain, breast swelling and induration and while 85.7% of the patients receiving serrapeptase had "Moderate to Marked" improvement.
 No adverse reactions were reported with the use of serrapeptase.
 The researchers conclude that serrapeptase is a safe and effective method for the treatment of breast engorgement.2

 A prospective study was conducted on the effect of serrapeptase on post-operative swelling and pain of the ankle.
 In the serrapeptase group, the swelling decreased by 50% on the third post-operative day, while in the control groups (no treatment and treatment with ice) no reduction in swelling occurred.
 A decrease in pain correlated for the most part with the reduction in swelling.
 On the basis of these results, serrapeptase would appear to be an effective preparation for the post-operative reduction of swelling, in comparison with the classical conservative measures, for example, the application of ice.3

 The efficacy of serrapeptase was evaluated in a multicenter, double-blind, placebo-controlled study of 193 subjects suffering from acute or chronic ear, nose or throat disorders.
 After 3-4 days' treatment, significant symptom regression was observed in serrapeptase treated patients.
 Statistical comparison confirmed the greater efficacy of serrapeptase against all the symptoms examined.
-It was concluded that serrapeptase has anti-inflammatory, anti-edemic and fibrinolytic activity and acts rapidly on localized inflammation.4
+It was concluded that serrapeptase has anti-edemic and fibrinolytic activity and acts rapidly on localized areas.4

 Serrapeptase is widely used in clinical practice in Japan.
 One research trial in Japan investigated the effect of serrapeptase on sputum properties and symptoms in patients with chronic airway diseases.
 After 4 weeks of serrapeptase treatment, sputum output, viscosity and sputum neutrophil count decreased significantly.
 In addition, the frequency of coughing and of expectoration also decreased.
 The researchers concluded serrapeptase may exert a beneficial effect on mucus clearance by reducing neutrophil numbers and altering the viscoelasticity of sputum in patients with chronic airway diseases.5